Champion A Strong Local Economy

 Community Council on Education

 The Community Council on Education develops strategies to help increase academic achievement and strengthen community relationships with Greeley-Evans School District 6.
 Through engagement with internal and external audiences in the community, its goals are to encourage citizens to take ownership in solutions to improve district performance, improve perceptions, and address misconceptions of the school district.
+You can read the School District’s Report to the Community by clicking on this image to the left.

 Each spring, the Council partners with The Success Foundation Serving Greeley-Evans Schools in celebrating excellence within our K-12 schools.